 Here’s what my ideal weekdays look like:

 Figure out how much time you need to spend in each of your roles to have your ideal day.
+I created this workbook to help you create your ideal day and track progress.
 Do you do best working the same routine each day?
 Or do you need a variety in your days?
 What hinders you from having your ideal day everyday?
 How can you accept the things you can’t change and make the best of your days anyway?

 4. You Have to Plan in Order to Execute